 The Robert Madera Distinguished Professorship of Accounting was established in 2005 in recognition of the long-time service of Professor Emeritus, Robert Madera.
 The generosity of alumni of the Dillard College of Business Administration has made this professorship possible.

 Terry Patton, Ph.D., CPA, CGFM, CGMA, is the Robert Madera Distinguished Professor of Accounting and the Chair of Accounting, Management Information Systems, and Legal Studies Department in the Dillard College of Business Administration at Midwestern State University.
-He serves as one of nine members of the Federal Accounting Standards Advisory Board, which establishes the financial reporting standards for the federal government as a whole and its agencies.
 He is the author of numerous articles on governmental accounting and coauthor of a textbook, Accounting for Governmental and Nonprofit Organizations, 1st edition, published by Cambridge Business Publishing.
 He also was co-author on PPC’s Guide to Governmental Financial Reporting Model: Implementing GASBS No. 34.
 Previously, Dr. Patton was the Research Manager at the Governmental Accounting Standards Board (GASB).
 In his eight years at the GASB, he was part of the project team on numerous GASB Standards including major projects such as GASB Statement No. 34, Basic Financial Statements-and Management’s Discussion and Analysis-for State and Local Governments and GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions.
 Dr. Patton also has been an Assistant Professor of Accounting at the University of Wisconsin-Oshkosh and a supervisor at a Texas CPA firm where he conducted audits of local governments.
 Dr. Patton received his doctorate in accounting from Texas Tech University.
 He is a member of the American Accounting Association and the American Institute of Certified Public Accountants.

 Programs and Courses